babeuh/nix-config/README.md

 ## Warning!
 - This is a personal config, I do not promise that this works for you.
-- At least one Yubikey 5(C) required
+- At least one Yubikey 5 "required"

 ## Setup
 - Boot from minimal iso